 Perhaps with it being Lent, this is a topic that I’ve been asked about with much more frequency in the recent past.
 Here are my tips and tricks for nixing that coffee habit in a hurry!

-I’ve never been a huge coffee drinker.
+Admittedly, I was never a huge coffee drinker.
 Maybe two cups a day maximum, but usually at least one a day.
-But close to two years ago, I made the decision to stop drinking coffee cold turkey.
+Though sometime around 2013, I made the decision to stop drinking coffee cold turkey.
 Even with my limited intake, stopping was incredibly difficult.
 No shaking or anything, but I was so used to holding a warm cup in my hands early in the mornings, that the practice alone was routine to my brain.
 These days, I’ll have the sporadic cup of green tea, but coffee has completely been removed from my repertoire.

 While this decision is not for everyone, it’s something I’ve been asked about regularly since I’ve started the blog.
 And so, with that (drum roll please), here are the primary reasons I stopped drinking coffee and my tips for if you’re planning to make the same decision.
-I’m hoping that it helps you feel educated on my reasoning, but I’d be more that happy to answer any questions you might have on this one.
+I’m hoping that it helps you feel educated on my reasoning, but I’d be more that happy to answer any questions you might have on this one – it’s surprisingly much easier said than done.
 Feel free to drop them in the comments section below.
 Also, if you’ve quit drinking coffee, please drop your tips below, too!